CIBC-Internal/python/Doc/library/xml.etree.elementtree.rst

    .. versionadded:: 3.2

+.. function:: indent(tree, space="  ", level=0)

+   Appends whitespace to the subtree to indent the tree visually.
+   This can be used to generate pretty-printed XML output.
+   *tree* can be an Element or ElementTree.  *space* is the whitespace string that will be inserted for each indentation level, two space characters by default.
+For indenting partial subtrees inside of an already indented tree, pass the initial indentation level as *level*.

+   .. versionadded:: 3.9

 .. function:: iselement(element)

-   Checks if an object appears to be a valid element object.  *element* is an element instance.
-Returns a true value if this is an element object.
+   Check if an object appears to be a valid element object.  *element* is an element instance.
+Return ``True`` if this is an element object.

 .. function:: iterparse(source, events=None, parser=None)